Who can apply for a Community Garden Grant?

 Usually there is an option in the grant to receive a compost delivery, but I do not see that in the application.
 Are you still delivering compost to community gardens?

 Yes!
 In order to make the delivery of compost easier and more timely, we are taking the compost delivery out of the Community Garden Grants process.
-Instead, we will have a simple Compost Delivery Request form where you request compost delivery for your community garden.
-Check back to our Community Garden Resource page for information our timeline for compost delivery requests!
+Instead, we will have a simple compost delivery request form where you request compost for your community garden.
+Visit our Community Garden Resource page for information our timeline for compost delivery requests!

 In the past, you have offered to build sturdy 3-bin compost systems for community gardens.
 I don’t see that option in this year’s grant application.
 Are you still offering those compost systems?